 $ oc adm upgrade channel <channel>

-In OpenShift Container Platform 4.1, Red Hat introduced the concept of channels for recommending the appropriate release versions for cluster updates.
-By controlling the pace of updates, these upgrade channels allow you to choose an update strategy.
-Upgrade channels are tied to a minor version of OpenShift Container Platform.
-For instance, OpenShift Container Platform 4.10 upgrade channels recommend updates to 4.10 and updates within 4.10.
-They also recommend updates within 4.9 and from 4.9 to 4.10, to allow clusters on 4.9 to eventually update to 4.10.
+Update channels are tied to a minor version of OpenShift Container Platform.
+For instance, OpenShift Container Platform 4.10 update channels recommend updates to 4.10 and updates within 4.10.
+They also recommend updates within 4.9 and from 4.9 to 4.10 allowing all 4.9 to eventually update to 4.10, even if they do not immediately meet the minimum z-stream version requirements.
 They do not recommend updates to 4.11 or later releases.
 This strategy ensures that administrators explicitly decide to update to the next minor version of OpenShift Container Platform.

-Upgrade channels control only release selection and do not impact the version of the cluster that you install; the
+Update channels control only release selection and do not impact the version of the cluster that you install.
+The

 openshift-install binary file for a specific version of OpenShift Container Platform always installs that version.

-OpenShift Container Platform 4.11 offers the following upgrade channels:
+OpenShift Container Platform 4.11 offers the following update channels: